coleged/nprobe/readme.txt

 nprobe

-Command line tool and GUI app to monitor and control a mesh of Heatmiser Neostat devices through a Neohub.
+Command line tool and (FLTK) GUI app to monitor and control a mesh of Heatmiser Neostat devices through a Neohub.

 Developed on OSX and Ubuntu.
-GUI tested under OSX
+GUI only tested under OSX

 /******************************************************************